Analysis | How China’s Mystery Pneumonia Illness is Different From SARS

 5. Why does it take so long to identify?

 It can vary.
 HIV, for example, wasn’t discovered as the cause of AIDS for years.
 In the case of SARS, many of China’s top doctors were initially adamant they were dealing with pneumonia caused by chlamydia, a sexually transmissible bacterium.
-China sacked its then health minister, Zhang Wenkang, for mishandling that crisis.
+China fired its then health minister, Zhang Wenkang, for mishandling that crisis.
 Wuhan houses China’s first maximum bio-containment laboratory, built in 2015 to investigate the planet’s most dangerous pathogens, so it’s well placed for the current outbreak.
 Scientists there have probably been screening a number of possible culprits.
-There’s no indication patient specimens have been shared with labs outside the province of Hubei, let alone other countries, which has hindered other specialists from assisting.
+In mid-January, specialists from outside China were invited to Wuhan to share information, potentially boosting understanding of the new virus.

 6. What is China doing?